-Dogs are quite prone to boredom and loneliness, especially when they have been left alone.
+Dogs are pretty prone to boredom and loneliness, especially when they have been left alone.
 This makes them look for something to do while you are away.
 And since we cannot afford to spend every day with our dogs, we do not have control over what they do when we are away from home.

 Digging is a fun activity amongst our canine friends.
-He will do it because he liked and enjoys doing so.
-This can be difficult to control but we will discuss the tips to stop a dog from digging up plants later.
+He will do it because he likes and enjoys doing so.
+This can be difficult to control, but we will discuss the tips to stop a dog from digging up plants later.

-Some dogs dig because of their natural instincts.
-For instance, your dog might be digging holes in an effort to retrieve burrowing animals from underground.
-This is a natural instinct that comes from the need to hunt prey.
-However, domestication allows us to feed our dogs and take care of them, and thus eliminating the need for them to hunt.
+Some dogs dig because of their instincts.
+For instance, your dog might be drilling holes to retrieve burrowing animals from underground.
+This is an instinct that comes from the need to hunt prey.
+However, domestication allows us to feed our dogs and take care of them, thus eliminating the need for them to pursue.
 This does not take away his instincts to hunt like he would in the wild.

 In other cases, your dog is digging up to save for later, just like he would in the wild.
-When dogs hunt in the wild, they eat to their full and save the left-overs for later.
-This can also happen where you offer your dog more food than he can finish.
-He might dig up your plants trying to hide the left-overs so that he can retrieve them later.
+When dogs hunt in the wild, they eat to their full and keep the left-overs for later.
+This can also happen when you offer your dog more food than he can finish.
+He might dig up your plants, trying to hide the left-overs so he can retrieve them later.

-Some dogs, especially under-exercised dogs, will also tend to dig in order to release pent-up energy.
-Not only will he start digging but he will also develop other undesirable behaviors.
-This is why we recommend that you exercise your dog every day, at least once daily.
+Some dogs, especially under-exercised dogs, tend to dig to release pent-up energy.
+Not only will he start searching, but he will also develop other undesirable behaviors.
+This is why we recommend you exercise your dog daily, at least once.